ip-tools/uspto-opendata-python/README.rst

 The API was conceived as part of the `USPTO Open Data Initiative`_, please also visit the `USPTO Open Data Portal`_ and its `API catalog`_ for other new APIs provided by the US Patent and Trademark Office.

+Thanks to the USPTO data team for providing these excellent services to the community.

 .. _USPTO Open Data Initiative: https://www.uspto.gov/learning-and-resources/open-data-and-mobility
 .. _USPTO Open Data Portal: https://developer.uspto.gov/
 .. _API catalog: https://developer.uspto.gov/api-catalog